The Top 10 Rides & Attractions at Emerald Park 🇮🇪

 2. Cú Chulainn

 The first big coaster at Tayto Park was a gamechanger here in Ireland.
-Nothing like this had ever been built in Ireland so it was a big deal.
-It helped that it was a pretty decent coaster and has been called one of the best wooden coasters in Europe by some enthusiasts.
-It’s by far the biggest of Gravity Group’s coasters in Europe and has a 32m drop.
-The layout is intense and includes a 90 degree turn at the halfway point.
+Nothing like this had ever been built in Ireland so it was a big deal when it opened in 2015.
+It was built by the American company The Gravity Group and has been called one of the best wooden coasters in Europe by some enthusiasts (it’s definitely up there with Wicker Man at Alton Towers).
+It’s by far the biggest of Gravity Group’s coasters in Europe and has a massive 32m drop.
+The layout is intense and includes a 90-degree over-banked turn.
+It hits a top speed of 90km/h!
+This definitely put Emerald Park on the map!

 Cú Chulainn – Wooden you love to try this one!